uvwild/webtrekk/readme.md

 A JWT Authentication type and its related provider class have been implemented to be able to use the JWT as an authentication method.

 2 Filters have been implemented:

- - one to add the JWT to the response upon login
+* the SpringSecurityAddJWTTokenFilter to add the JWT to the http response upon login
- - one to feed a passed JWT Bearer authentication header into the spring security
+* the SpringSecurityJWTAuthenticationFilter to feed a passed JWT Bearer authentication header into the spring security

  Most of the magic is the configuration of the HttpSecurity in the ApplicationSecurity @Configuration class.
 Here we configured the credentials for johndoe for basic http authentication and configured access security for the rest endpoints as well as the filters.

 ## Issues

 The login service has not been modeled properly as it was supposed to be mocked anyway.
 It would require an additional authentication provider for basic http auth.

+A sample implementation can be found here <http://www.baeldung.com/2012/12/20/authentication-against-a-restful-service/>